What to Do With Your House Title after Divorce

 Removing your ex-spouse from the house title involves filing a new deed that removes their name from ownership of the property.
 This can be done through a warranty deed or a quitclaim deed, depending on whether there are any outstanding liens or other issues related to the property.

-Once again, this new deed will need to be filed with the county clerk's office in order to update the official records.
+Once again, this new deed will need to be filed with the county clerk's office to update the official records.

 Read: Property Rights in Divorce: Options for the Marital Home